 - a) The Lowcountry area of South Carolina is threatened by natural and technological hazards.
-The threat posed by these hazards is both immediate (i.e. hazardous materials release, hurricane, tornado, earthquake) and long-term (i.e. drought, chronic environmental chemical release).
+The threat posed by these hazards can be both immediate (i.e. hazardous materials release, tornado, earthquake) and long-term (i.e. drought, chronic environmental chemical release).
 These hazards have the potential to disrupt day-to-day activities, cause extensive property damage, and create mass casualties.
-See Table 1, Hazard/Risk/Vulnerability Analysis. - (1) Hurricanes/Tropical Storms/Coastal Storms/Coastal Erosion - (a) Colleton has over 20 miles of coastline and is considered at great risk for tropical storms and hurricanes.
+See Table 1, Hazard/Risk/Vulnerability Analysis. - (1) Tropical Cyclones - (a) Colleton has over 20 miles of coastline and is considered at great risk for tropical storms and hurricanes.
 Tropical cyclones produce three major hazards: storm surge, high winds, and rainfallinduced flooding.
 The last major storm to strike South Carolina was Hurricane Hugo (1989).
 However, for most of the Colleton area only Category 1 and 2 conditions were experienced. - (b) Saffir-Simpson Tropical Storm/Hurricane Scale